Finding Subgroups in Treatment Effects with Conformal Trees

 )

-balance parameter, quantifying the impact of the average interval length relative to the average absolute deviation (i.e. interval size vs. within-group homogeneity)- max_groups
+balance parameter, quantifying the impact of the average interval length relative to the average absolute deviation (i.e. interval width vs. average absolute deviation)- max_groups

 (